dimi-iv/firebase-messaging-web-app-example/README.md

 fcm.send(registration_ids, options)
 ```
+Note: 'my_server_key' is the key located in
+`Project Settings > Cloud Messaging > Project credentials`

 If you had the browser opened to the project,
 you should see "Foreground message received" in the browser console.